HawxChen/CloudComputing/[MapReduce]sigspatial2016/README.md

 - JAVA, Apache Spark, and Hadoop.

 Result
-- Earnee all points through completely matched result.
+- Earnee all points through completely matched profiled result for hotspots.
 - Analyzed 12 million records in only 1 minute.

 The following figure demonstrates resource usages for MapReduce computation between each server.